ajbarker93/caseScrape/README.md

-# ECHR documents
+# Analysis of ECHR Judgements

-The idea of this small project is to examine documents from HUDOC, the official search engine for ECHR-released documents.
-These documents contain judgements and other legal texts from the European Court of Human Rights.
-Potential use cases include automatic filtering by topic, searching for trends in how judgements are made, and similar use cases.
+This repository contains code to scrape documents from the EHCR case repository (HUDOC) and perform subsequent analysis on the contents.

+(c) 2021 A. J. Barker, F. Hill, D. S. K. Maxwell